ivzeng/XiangQi/README.md

 # XiangQi
-A XiangQi interface with AI player
+A XiangQi interface with AI players

 # Comands List